socketsupply/socket/api/README.md

- Socket Runtime provides a minimalist DSL that makes it easy to create cross-platform native system and context menus.
+ Socket Runtime provides a minimalist DSL that makes it easy to create cross platform native system and context menus.

  Menus are created at run time.
 They can be created from either the Main or Render process.
-They can be recreated instantly by calling the `setSystemMenu` method.
+The can be recreated instantly by calling the `setSystemMenu` method.

  The method takes a string.
 Here's an example of a menu.
-The semi-colon is significant and indicates the end of the menu.
+The semi colon is significant indicates the end of the menu.
 Use an underscore when there is no accelerator key.
 Modifiers are optional.
-And well-known OS menu options like the edit menu will automatically get accelerators you don't need to specify them.
+And well known OS menu options like the edit menu will automatically get accelerators you dont need to specify them.

  ```js